kpaam-cam/kpaam-cam/CONTRIBUTING.md

 and initialize it, either
 - loading a dump of the production DB, using the app's `load_db` task from the `appconfig` package
-- or by running `clld initdb development.ini` (may require access to the appropriate data repository).
+- or by running `clld initdb development.ini --glottolog [/path/to/glottolog] --cldf [/path/to/cldf]`

+The Glottolog can be found here: https://github.com/glottolog/glottolog The current CLDF for this app can be found here: https://github.com/kpaam-cam/lowerfungom-wordlists

+A sample development.ini file can be found here:

 Now you should be able to run the tests: